isorna/dropcommander-translations-en/dzc/rules/transports.md

 EMBARKING & DISEMBARKING EXCAMPLE
 ```

 ::: info _In this example, we see a Condor that has moved half its MV of 18".
 It lands and a Bear disembarks.
 It is placed within 2".
 When the Bear activates it then drives 6" forward.
-On the Legionnaires’s activation they disembark from the Bear and are placed within 2".
+On the Legionnaires's activation they disembark from the Bear and are placed within 2".
 They then decide to make their full move of 2"_.
 :::

 ## Transports & Shooting